qualcomm/resource-tuner/docs/README.md

 <div style="page-break-after: always;"></div>

 # Config Files Format
-Resource-tuner utilises YAML files for configuration.
+URM utilises YAML files for configuration.
 This includes the resources, signal config files.
 Target can provide their own config files, which are specific to their use-case through the extension interface

 ## 1. Initialization Configs
 Initialisation configs are mentioned in InitConfig.yaml file.
-This config enables resource-tuner to setup the required settings at the time of initialisation before any request processing happens.
+This config enables URM to setup the required settings at the time of initialisation before any request processing happens.

 ### Common Initialization Configs
 Common initialization configs are defined in /etc/urm/common/InitConfig.yaml